 Shower Heads

-To save more water, replacing your showerheads with a model that uses 2.5 GPM is not a good method.
-Better to buy a showerhead with a WaterSense label because this ensures that the product uses no more than 2.0 GPM and meets the EPA's water efficiency and performance criteria.
+To save more water, do not replace your showerheads with models that use 2.5 GPM.
+Instead, buy a showerhead with a WaterSense label, which ensures that the product uses no more than 2.0 GPM and meets the EPA's water efficiency and performance criteria.

-Thus products with the said label will surely be convenient, affordable, and environment-friendly.
+Thus, products with the label will surely be convenient, affordable, and environmentally friendly.

 Duration

-Shower time does also affects water usage.
-If a person takes a shower greater than 20 minutes, they could use water twice as much as an average person does.
+Shower time also affects water usage.
+If a person takes a shower for over 20 minutes, they could use water twice as much as an average person.

-Many have also believed that reducing the water flow only causes the duration of the shower to be longer, but the experts have claimed that this is not true.
-Flow rates only have a little influence on the duration of a shower.
+Many have also believed that reducing the water flow only prolongs the shower duration, but experts have claimed this is not true.
+Flow rates have little influence on shower duration.

-Also, it is recommended to use a shower timer to help in monitoring and reducing the time when showering.
+Also, it is recommended to use a shower timer to help monitor and reduce the time spent showering.

 Flow Rate

-According to the current national energy policy act (EPAct) standards, showerheads created from the U.S. should have 2.5 GPM as a maximum flow rate.
+According to the current National Energy Policy Act (EPAct) standards, showerheads created in the U.S. should have 2.5 GPM as a maximum flow rate.

-Long before 1980, showerheads have flow rates greater than 5 GPM, but this has been changed because it consumes a lot of water.
+Before 1980, showerheads had flow rates greater than 5 GPM, which has been changed because it consumes a lot of water.
 Right now, the flow rates only range from 0.75 GPM to 2.5 GPM.

-Although it is advisable, it is still difficult to find showerheads with less than 2.5 GPM flow rates.
+Although it is advisable, finding showerheads with less than 2.5 GPM flow rates is still difficult.